TalhaMRao/Custom-GUI-for-Youtube-Downloader/README.md

 youtube-dl - download videos from youtube.com or other video platforms

 To use with GUI:
-- 'git clone' to where you want to launch GUI.
+- `git clone` to where you want to launch GUI.
-- cd into the GUI for Youtube Downloader folder.
+- `cd` into the folder.
-- run python gui.py
+- run `python gui.py`.
-Enjoy!
+- Enjoy!

+Instructions on how to install cli:
 - [INSTALLATION](#installation)
 - [DESCRIPTION](#description)
 - [OPTIONS](#options)